tensorwerk/hangar-py/docs/Hangar-Tutorial-001.rst

 Before data can be added to a repository, a dataset must be initialized.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We're going to first load up a the mnist pickled dataset so it can be added to the repo!
+We're going to first load up a the MNIST pickled dataset so it can be added to the repo!

 .. code:: python